Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Use Cases

 \subsubsection{IoT sensing}

-\ac{HAPS} can significantly enhance \ac{IoT} sensing and monitoring by providing wide, stable coverage and integrating edge computing for low-latency data processing close to the source.
-Their dynamic positioning supports optimized sensor deployment and efficient data acquisition, making them ideal for remote and critical environments.

-A reliable \ac{IoT} architecture leveraging \ac{HAPS} was proposed in~\cite{sibiya2019reliable}, integrating \ac{NB-IoT} and \ac{LoRa} to deliver scalable, cost-efficient connectivity across underserved regions.
+\ac{HAPS} can significantly enhance \ac{IoT} sensing and monitoring by providing extensive, stable coverage from the stratosphere, and integrating edge computing functionalities.
+Edge computing ensures low latency and reliable communication by processing data closer to the source compared to cloud computing, while \ac{HAPS}' dynamic positioning allows for optimized sensor deployment and efficient data acquisition.
+This combination improves the efficiency and responsiveness of \ac{IoT} networks, particularly in remote and critical environments.
+A reliable \ac{IoT} architecture leveraging \ac{HAPS} was proposed by Sibiya and Olugbara~\cite{sibiya2019reliable}, integrating \ac{NB-IoT} and \ac{LoRa} to deliver scalable, cost-efficient connectivity across underserved regions.
 Operating at 17–35 km, \ac{HAPS} achieved coverage up to 600 km, surpassing terrestrial solutions in scalability and redundancy through overlapping cells.